osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 }
 ```

-- Add single new configuration for egress of all data for all streams, to PI, every 15 seconds, including both type and stream prefix.
-All properties explicitly listed.
+**Add a single new configuration for egress of all data for all streams to PI every 15 seconds and include both the type and stream prefix.
+All properties are explicitly listed.**

 ```json
 {